jessicayanwang/jessicayanwang.github.io/_projects/education_platform.md

 This project involved predicting student answers on an educational platform by implementing a learning-based **Item Response Theory (IRT) Model**.
 The goal was to model student ability against question difficulty to formulate a probability distribution for correct responses.

 ### Key Achievements:
-- **Item Response Theory Model**: Developed a 1-parameter and 3-parameter IRT model to predict student success rates based on question difficulty and student ability.
+- **Item Response Theory Model**: Developed 1-parameter and 3-parameter IRT models to predict student success based on question difficulty and student ability.
 - **Model Optimization**: Experimented with **Autoencoders**, **Matrix Factorization**, **Neural Networks**, and **Ensemble methods** to enhance prediction accuracy.
-- **Data Processing \& Accuracy**: Achieved a final validation accuracy of 71.1\% and test accuracy of 70.3\% using the IRT model, improving accuracy by adding guessing and discrimination parameters.
+- **Data Processing & Accuracy**: Achieved a final validation accuracy of 71.1% and test accuracy of 70.3% using the IRT model, improving accuracy by adding guessing and discrimination parameters.